Skip to main content

 • “Not too grindy, nice sense of progression, reasonable strategy, dig dig dig, upgrade the drill.”

-• “I wanted to like this game but the slow mining speed, combined with a slow walking speed, a poor rate of resource generation and a slow grindy campaign have rendered that impossible.”
+• “I wanted to like this game but the slow mining speed, combined with slow walking speed, poor resource generation rate, and a slow, grindy campaign made it impossible.”

 • optimization